MissVeronica/UM-Mobile-Number-Login/README.md

 For the second option replace current Username or Email Login field with your Mobile Number Field.

-Set the "mobile_number" meta key value Validation to "Unique Metakey value" maybe "Phone Number".
+Set the "mobile_number" meta key value Validation to "Custom Validation" and add the Validation as <code>unique_mobile_number</code>.

 Use the Password field like the default setup for Login.
 ### Mobile Number Requirements
-If mobile number contains blank/spaces and some of these characters <code>+ ( ) - ext</code>  the stored meta value must have exact match for identification.
+If mobile number contains blank/spaces and some of these characters <code>+ ( ) - .</code>  the stored meta value must have exact match for identification.
 All other characters must be digits and no other alphabetic characters are allowed in the mobile number.

 Example of a USA phone or mobile number:  +1 (123) 456-7890